University of Toronto, Cinema Studies Institute

 The University of Toronto is one of the world’s top research-intensive universities and, with its multicultural student body and cosmopolitan setting, it offers the opportunity to teach, conduct research, and live in one of the world’s most diverse and dynamic cities.

-All application materials and reference letters must be received before the closing date of November 8, 2018.
 Submission guidelines can be found at: http://uoft.me/how-to-apply.
-We recommend combining attached documents into one or two files in PDF/MS Word format.
-If you have questions about this position, please contact Denise Ing at firstname.lastname@example.org.
+We recommend combining the attached documents into one or two files in PDF/MS Word format.
+If you have questions about this position, please contact Professor James Leo Cahill at firstname.lastname@example.org.

 As part of your application, you will be asked to complete a brief Diversity Survey.
 This survey is voluntary.
 Any information directly related to you is confidential and cannot be accessed by search committees or human resources staff.
 Results will be aggregated for institutional planning purposes.
 For more information, please see http://uoft.me/UP.